LoRyder1/LoRyder1.github.io/unit1_projects/UnderstandingDependencies.md

   High cohesion is associated with loose coupling.
 It comes down to finding a balance and finding the characteristics of "good" programming practices that reduce maintenance and modification costs.

+  If a method that serve a class tend to be similar in many aspects, then the class is said to have high cohesion.
+In a highly cohesive system, code readability is increased, while complexity is kept manageable.

+  Cohesion is increased if:
+    - the functionalities embedded in a class, accessed through its methods, have much in common.
+    - methods carry out a small number of related activities, by avoiding coarsely grained or unrelated sets of data.

+  Advantages of high cohesion:
+    - reduced module complexity
+    - increased system maintability, because logical changes in the domain affect fewer modules, and because changes in one module require fewer changes in other modules.
+    - increased module reusability, because application developers will find the component they need more easily among the cohesive set of operations provided by the module.